gevanidar/PythonAI_OCR/README.md

 ## Describe the data found
 First select the data and then look at the data using python, (see lecture notes).

 - [ ] TODO:

 ### Amount of data?
 - A-Z, total amount of images: 37889.
 There are more images, I will start of with this smaller dataset and add data depending on how long it takes.
 Perhaps do a run with fewer data points first.
+- After testing I will start with a lot smaller set to first work out how to get it to work and then setup for larget datasets once the model can train and test itself.
 ### Quality of the data
 - The images ar 32x32 pixels large.